GuyPeer85/Dockerfile-Jenkinsfile-show-in-HTML/README.md

 step: 4
 1. The job send by mail and Jenkins platform the resulte with link to see the text resulte

+if get succssfull job To see the resulte: ip-address:7777

 Importent Infomation:
 ---------------------
-The job will not work, only befor running the job run the code:
+1. The job will not work, only befor running the job run the code:

 sudo chmod 666 /var/run/docker.sock in the terminal.

 That make the right configuration for the job to run succssfull

+2. After run the first time and got job succssfull you need to do:
+  a. stop the docker work
+  b. rm the docker work